 Employers within the AG share all risks in proportion to liabilities.
-Employers will be responsible for paying a share of the deficit contributions to the AG in proportion to their liabilities in the AG at the relevant valuation.
+Employers will be responsible for paying additional (or receiving credit for negative) secondary contributions to the AG in proportion to their liabilities in the AG at the relevant valuation.